Hemileia vastatrix: Ecology

-Hemileia vastatrix is an obligate parasite that lives mainly on the plants of genus Coffea but is also capable of invading Arabidopsis thaliana but does not develop haustoria.
+Hemileia vastatrix is an obligate parasite rust fungus that invades and lives on the plants of genus Coffea.
+In laboratory studies, Hemileia vastatrix has also been observed to be capable of invading Arabidopsis thaliana, but never develops the haustoria structure that is a key part of its parasitism of its known host plants in the wild.

 The rust needs suitable temperatures to develop (between 16 °C and 28 °C).
 High altitude plantations are generally colder, so inoculum will not develop as easily as in plantations located in warmer regions.
 The presence of free water is required for infection to be completed.
 Loss of moisture after germination starts inhibits the whole infection process.

 Sporulation is most influenced by temperature, humidity, and host resistance.
 The colonization process is not dependent on leaf wetness but is influenced greatly by temperature and by plant resistance.
 The main effect of temperature is to determine the length of time for the colonization process (incubation period).

 Hemileia vastatrix has two fungal parasites, Verticillium haemiliae and Verticillium psalliotae.

 The fungus is of East African origin, but is currently endemic to all producing regions.
 Coffee originates in high altitude regions of Ethiopia, Sudan, and Kenya, and the rust pathogen is believed to have originated in the same mountains.
 The earliest reports of the disease hail from the 1860s.
 It was reported first by a British explorer from regions of Kenya around Lake Victoria in 1861, from where it is believed to have spread to Asia and the Americas.

 Rust was first reported in the major coffee growing regions of Sri Lanka (then called Ceylon) in 1867.
 The causal fungus was first fully described by the English mycologist Michael Joseph Berkeley and his collaborator Christopher Edmund Broome after an analysis of specimens of a "coffee leaf disease" collected by George H.K.
 Thwaites in Ceylon.
 Berkeley and Broome named the fungus Hemileia vastatrix, "Hemileia" referring to the half smooth characteristic of the spores and "vastatrix" for the devastating nature of the disease.

 It is unknown exactly how the rust reached Ceylon from Ethiopia.
 Over the years that followed, the disease was recorded in India in 1870, Sumatra in 1876, Java in 1878, and the Philippines in 1889.
 During 1913 it crossed the African continent from Kenya to the Congo, where it was found in 1918, before spreading to West Africa, the Ivory Coast (1954), Liberia (1955), Nigeria (1962–63) and Angola (1966).

 Uredospores are disseminated across long distances mainly by wind and can end up thousands of miles from where they were produced.
 Over short distances, uredospores are disseminated by both wind and rain splash.
 Other agents, such as animals, mainly insects and contaminated equipment, occasionally have been shown to be involved with dissemination.